alexydens/kernel/README.md

 # Kernel
-A kernel wrote from scratch in C for x86_64 based systems.\
+A kernel written from scratch in C for x86_64 based systems.\

 NOTE: This is a work in progress.\
 NOTE2: The examples in the readme for the includes subdirectories were written